The African Influence

 References to ragtime is part of what makes fully notated American music American.
 Scott Joplin looms in the background in a way that Edward MacDowell does not.

 Another notated form connected to African traditions is the spiritual.
 Famously, the slow movement of Antonín Dvořák‘s New World Symphony is modeled on a spiritual.
 African-American composers who evoked the spiritual for fully-notated slow movements include Dett, Harry Burleigh and William Grant Still.
-A particularly successful example is the lovely Andante from Florence Price‘s Sonata in E Minor.
+A particularly successful example for solo piano is the lovely Andante from Florence Price‘s Sonata in E Minor.

 Two hermetic geniuses, Charles Ives and Conlon Nancarrow, both confronted ragtime head on.